COVID-19 Guidance for Researchers: Human Ethics

 Q: Will human ethics applications be reviewed and approved by the Research Ethics Board (REB)?

 A: The Research Ethics and Compliance team, along with the Conjoint Health Research Ethics Board (CHREB) and Conjoint Faculties Research Ethics Board (CFREB) remain operational.
-If the situation changes, turn-around times may lengthen, as applications focused on COVID-19 may be prioritized.
+Therapeutic, COVID-19--related studies are being prioritized.

 Q: How do I request an expedited review of a new REB application or a modification to an existing application during the COVID-19 pandemic?